Haack helps Bradley women win MVC for 1st NCAA berth

 MOLINE, Ill.
-(AP) — Gabi Haack hit six 3-pointers and scored 22 points to lead Bradley to its first NCAA Tournament with a 78-70 win over Drake in the championship game of the reconfigured Missouri Valley Conference Tournament on Sunday.
+(AP) — Gabi Haack hit six 3-pointers and scored 22 points to lead Bradley to its first NCAA Tournament with a 78-70 win over short-handed Drake in the championship game of the reconfigured Missouri Valley Conference Tournament on Sunday.

 Haack had a pair of 3-pointers in a 14-2 run in the fourth quarter that gave the fifth-seeded Braves a 76-66 lead with 2:37 to play.
 Drake, the second seed, was 2 for 6 with four turnovers in the last seven minutes.